• Skip to main content

 Gardening season is my favorite time of year and one thing I always look forward to is fresh, straight from the garden basil!
 When grown properly you can have an abundance of basil all summer long.

 This pesto sauce is a summer staple and an easy recipe to prepare.
-Spread it over fish or chicken breasts, use as a quick pasta sauce, or as a delicious spread.
+Spread it over a baked pesto salmon, chicken breasts, use as a quick pasta sauce, or as a delicious spread.
 Personally, I just dip veggies and crackers straight into it or toss it with some cherry tomatoes.

 The best part is, make enough and it can easily be frozen to use during the winter months.